bzyjin/bzyjin/README.md

 ## `hey, I'm Bill 🐻‍❄️`
 I'm a computer science student at UofT, currently focused on developing ***Seven***, a Tetris labbing tool.
-I aim for the initial release to be at the end of May.
+I'm revamping the GUI, but the tools are implemented -- you can start inventing Tetris tech soon.

 I am also working on a fun weather app where you grow a plant based on the weather, but I have to figure out how plants work first.